 Central to the mission of the Alliance is the commitment to strengthen and improve the quality of massage therapy education.
-In support of this, the Alliance has begun work on a comprehensive effort called the Teacher Education Standards Project (TESP).
+In support of this, the Alliance has begun work on a comprehensive effort called the National Teacher Education Standards Project (NTESP).
 The initial phase of the project involved the development of the competency standards for teachers, which is broadly applicable across the continuum of entry-level, continuing education, advanced massage therapy training programs and specialty certification programs.
-Overall, the goal of the TESP is to create a culture of teaching excellence in our field.
+Overall, the goal of the NTESP is to create a culture of teaching excellence in our field.

 - The Alliance’s Professional Standards Committee issued the final draft of the Core Competencies for Massage Therapy Teachers.
 A first draft of this document was sent to Alliance Members for review in advance of the 2011 Annual Massage Conference in Charleston, SC on August 18-20, 2011.
 At this meeting, discussion forums were held to receive feedback from the education community on the proposed standards.
 Following the Massage Conference, the Committee reviewed both verbal and submitted written comments, and a second draft was presented at the 2012 Annual Massage Conference for public comment by the massage therapy field.
 This last round of input will be considered as the final document is prepared for adoption.

 - Once the standards are defined in the competencies document, a model teacher training curriculum will be created as a recommended template.